Sun Bowl Invitational

 The WestStar Don Haskins Sun Bowl Invitational is an annual men's NCAA Division I college basketball tournament held in El Paso, Texas.
 The tournament was founded in 1961.
 It is held at the Don Haskins Center.
 Four teams compete in a two-day, four-game bracketed tournament.

 History and format

 The inaugural tournament took place December 28–29, 1961, at the Memorial Gym on the UTEP campus, featuring Baylor (SWC), New Mexico (Independent), and New Mexico State (Border).
 UTEP defeated New Mexico to win the championship.

 Brackets

+2025

+The 2025 tournament is set to take place from December 21–22, 2025 at Don Haskins Center in El Paso, featuring the following teams:

 2024

 The 2024 tournament is set to take place from December 20–21, 2024 at Don Haskins Center in El Paso, featuring the following teams: